What You’ll Learn

 Symptom: Connection fails with

-405 Method Not Allowed for url 'https://api.githubcopilot.com/mcp/'Cause: Transport type is set to sse instead of streamable-httpSolution:- Go to Admin > MCP Skills > GitHub
+405 Method Not Allowed for url 'https://api.githubcopilot.com/mcp/'Cause: Transport type is set to sse instead of streamable-httpSolution:- Go to Admin > MCP > GitHub

 - Edit the platform configuration